named-data/ndn.cxx/doc/security-library/source/index.rst

 .. code-block:: c++

-   Name
+   shared_ptr<IdentityCertificate>
-   IdentityManager::createIdentityCertificate (const Name& keyName,
+   IdentityManager::createIdentityCertificate (const Name& certificatePrefix,
                                                const Name& signerCertificateName,
 					       const Time& notBefore,
 					       const Time& notAfter);

-``createIdentityCertificate`` will construct an unsigned identity certificate using the public key indicated by ``keyName`` and validity information ``notBefore`` and ``notAfter``.
+``createIdentityCertificate`` will construct an unsigned identity certificate using the public key indicated by ``certificatePrefix`` which has already contains the "KEY" component, and validity information ``notBefore`` and ``notAfter``.
 After that, the private key, which corresponds to the certificate with the name indicated by ``signerCertificateName``, will be used to sign the identity certificate.
 The return value of ``createIdentityCertificate`` is the name of the generated identity certificate.

-The argument ``keyName`` refers to a public key managed by the IdentityManager.
 If the public key to be signed is managed by others, one must supply the public key bits.
 And the return value of ``createIdentityCertificate`` is the generated identity certificate.

 .. code-block:: c++

    shared_ptr<Certificate>
-   IdentityManager::createIdentityCertificate (const Name& keyName,
+   IdentityManager::createIdentityCertificate (const Name& certificatePrefix,
                                                const Publickey& publickey,
                                                const Name& signerCertificateName,
 					       const Time& notBefore,